p0deje/se-boxes/README.md

 $ vagrant up win10
 ```

 The box should only be used for testing of Microsoft Edge driver.
-There is
-no SSH installed, so all the operations should be done using GUI.

 You need to manually install [Microsoft WebDriver](https://www.microsoft.com/en-us/download/details.aspx?id=48212) and
 [add it to PATH](https://msdn.microsoft.com/en-us/library/office/ee537574(v=office.14).aspx).